randy3k/AlignTab/README.md

 Note: ST2 support is deprecated and moved to [ST2](https://github.com/randy3k/AlignTab/tree/st2) branch.
 However, you are still able to install AlignTab to ST2 via Package Control.

+If you like it and would like to tip me for some snacks, click [gittip](https://www.gittip.com/randy3k).

 Features
 ------------
 - Align using regular expression